MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

 See CHANGELOG.md

 ## Optional: Device image on cards
-If you want the Climate and Fan entities to show a device picture on cards/dashboards:
+If you want the Climate and Fan entities to show a device picture on cards/dashboards, you have two options:
 - Place an image file named `helios_ec_pro.png` into your Home Assistant config folder under `www/` (so the path is `config/www/helios_ec_pro.png`).
-- The entities will automatically use `/local/helios_ec_pro.png` if the file exists.
+The entities will automatically use `/local/helios_ec_pro.png` if the file exists.
+- Or place `helios_ec_pro.png` in the integration folder at `custom_components/helios_pro_ventilation/helios_ec_pro.png`.
+The integration will serve it via `/api/helios_pro_ventilation/image.png` and entities will use it automatically.
+Note: After adding the file, reload the integration or restart Home Assistant; you may also need to refresh the browser cache.

 ## Roadmap / TODO
 See TODO.md for planned fixes and improvements.